brson/contract-game/doc/notes.md

 often makes us procrastinate and do something else instead.

-Since we were unable to discover what we were doing wrong when trying to use `CallBuilder` &mdash; our code ultimately just started working on its own,
+Since we were unable to discover what we were doing wrong when trying to use `CallBuilder` (our code ultimately just started working on its own)
 I am inclined to attribute our extended confusion to human errors in this build-deploy-test cycle.

-Here's more or less the steps we need to take for every change:
+Here are more-or-less the steps we need to take for every change:

 - Build the game contract
   - `cargo +nightly contract build --manifest-path/src/game/Cargo.toml`